Richard Green (sexologist): Gender role and sexual orientation research

 In 1972, Green coauthored a paper with Lawrence Newman and Stoller titled "Treatment of Boyhood Transsexualism: An Interim Report of Four Years' Experience," which held reports and comments from their psychiatric experiences.
 Believing family disturbance to be the cause of gender incongruity, they stated "General principles of therapy are aimed at accomplishing four objectives: (1) Development of a relationship of trust and affection between the male therapist and the boy.
-(2) Heightening parental concern about the problem so that parents begin to disapprove of femine interests and no longer covertly encourage them.
+(2) Heightening parental concern about the problem so that parents begin to disapprove of feminine interests and no longer covertly encourage them.
 (3) Promotion of the father's, or a father-substitute's involvement in the boy's life.
 (4) Sensitization of the parents to the interpersonal difficulties which underlay the tendency of the mother to be overly close with the son and for the father to emotionally divorce himself from family activities."
 Newman treated a family and tried to inspire aggressiveness in the child, insisting to the mother it was a success that the child struck their sister and mother.
 In addition, behaviors like dressing femininely were actively disapproved of.
 In another case treated by Newman he stated he established a warm and friendly relationship to explain feminine behavior was "not right" for a little boy and that he should give it up.
 In this case, he explains the parents were worried their child "was destined to be a homosexual and felt helpless to do anything about it," but responded quickly when they learned they could do a great deal for the child.
-In another case treated by Newman, he explained to the patient they'd have to stop feminine behavior now before it's too late, and in a few weeks the child announced they wanted to "become normal like the other boys," motivated by strong religious commitment.
+In another case treated by Newman, he explained to the patient they'd have to stop feminine behavior now before it's too late, and in a few weeks, the child announced they wanted to "become normal like the other boys," motivated by strong religious commitment.
 While the patient attempted to develop in a masculine way, Newman continually challenged the "pessimism about becoming masculine and his secret belief that he was destined to live as a feminine person" (216).
 In a case treated by Green, he made an effort to establish paternal control of the family to shift the child's perception of gender roles.
 Their final comments included "Some boys reveal their feminine identifications through physical gestures.
 By the time they are seen in consultation much of this display is unconscious or automatic.
 In order to bring it under volitional control, the child must be sensitized to when he is walking, sitting, or using his hands "like a girl."
 Parents should be instructed to consistently point out to the boy when such behavior occurs.
-In his contacts with the boy, the therapist does the same.
+In his contact with the boy, the therapist does the same.
 The boy may also need actual instruction in modifying these gestures" (217).
 They countered the point they were ascribing an inherently higher value to masculine over feminine behavior by saying it would be easier to modify the behavior of a child rather than the attitude of society towards them.